 - 7.0.7 Insurance groups should ensure that the corporate governance framework is appropriate to the structure, business and risks of the insurance group and its legal entities.
-The corporate governance framework should include policies, processes and controls which address risks across the insurance group and legal entities, and clear reporting lines between the head of the group and the legal entities within the group, and clear reporting lines between the head of the group and the legal entities within the legal entities within the group. - 7.0.8 The head of the group is ultimately responsible for the group's sound and prudent management.
-In doing so, it should take into account the risks and activities of the individual legal entities within the group, focusing in particular on those which are material for the group as a whole.
-While the ultimate responsibility for corporate governance at the group-level lies with the head of the group, the legal entities within a group are, and remain, fully responsible for their own sound and prudent management.
-As a result of this distinction in responsibilities, it is important to have appropriate coordination on corporate governance, based on the group's organizational model, between the group-wide level and the legal entity level. - 7.0.9 When setting up or monitoring their corporate governance framework, insurance groups should evaluate the specific challenges which might arise from the organisational model adopted by a group (e.g. centralised or decentralised model).
-The main factors underlying the challenges are: - the division of authorities and responsibilities between the key players at the insurance group and legal entity level; - effective group-wide direction and coordination; - proper consideration of the legal obligations, governance responsibilities and risks both at the insurance group and legal entity level; and - effective communication within the group and adequate information at all levels. - 7.0.10 The supervisor should take the organisational structure of the group into consideration in evaluating its governance.
+The corporate governance framework should include policies, processes and controls which address risks across the insurance group and legal entities, and clear reporting lines between the head of the group and the legal entities within the group. - 7.0.8 When setting up or evaluating monitoring their corporate governance framework, insurance groups should evaluate be aware of the specific challenges which might arise from the organisational model adopted by a group (e.g. centralised or decentralised model).
+The main factors underlying the challenges are: - the division of authorities and responsibilities between the key players at the insurance group and legal entity level; - effective group-wide direction and coordination; - proper consideration of the legal obligations, governance responsibilities and risks both at the insurance group and legal entity level; and - effective communication within the group and adequate information at all levels.1 - 7.0.9 The supervisor should take the organisational structure of the group into consideration in evaluating its governance.
 Particularly when the management structure differs from the legal entity structure, it is not sufficient to assess governance only at the legal entity level.
-In such a case, it is important that appropriate governance exists across the group and that the supervisor assesses it on a group-wide basis.

-CF 7.0.b The group-wide supervisor requires the Head of the IAIG to ensure that the group-wide corporate governance framework is appropriate to the structure, business and risks of the IAIG including its legal entities.

-CF 7.0.c The group-wide supervisor requires the Head of the IAIG to establish clear reporting lines between the Head of the IAIG and the legal entities within the IAIG.
+In such a case, it is important that appropriate governance exists across the group and that the supervisor assesses it on a group-wide basis. - CF 7.0.b The group-wide supervisor requires the Head of the IAIG to ensure that the group-wide corporate governance framework is appropriate to the structure, business and risks of the IAIG including its legal entities. - CF 7.0.c The group-wide supervisor requires the Head of the IAIG to establish clear reporting lines between the Head of the IAIG and the legal entities within the IAIG and the Head of the IAIG.